 When I began to knit patterns written in English, I was surprised that M1L and M1R increases were used very frequently, because the increases generally used in Japan are KRL and KLL.
-They are very neat, easy and useful!
+They are very easy to do, neat, and useful!

-There are also their purled versions, PRL and PLL that I’d like to show you the most, because there isn’t any tutorial on them and they’re much easier than M1Lp and M1Rp!
+There are also their purled versions, PRL and PLL that I’d like to present you, because there is no tutorial on them on the internet, and they’re I think much easier than M1Lp and M1Rp!
 But I’m going to show you KRL and KLL first to show you the principle.

 I finished the last post with a photo of Grown-up Starry laid flat (see above).

 The armhole is quite particular because, as I wrote, I wanted a close-fitting dropped shoulder pullover, with no bulk at the underarm.
 And it took me months to “develop” this armhole!